saurabhughade/Illumio_Technical_Assessment/README.md

 # Illumio_Technical_Assessment
 Technical Assessment for Illumio
+The answer to the assessment question consists of a singular Java program called FlowLogTags.java.
+It is a standalone program that does not require any specific environment, dependencies or libraries to compile and execute as long as Java is installed on the machine.
+This in keeping with the requirements to be very minimal and not utilising any third party code.

 # Assumptions
 1. Only the default format is supported by the program.
 Custom format is not supported.